The cumin and mustard seeds are cooked in very hot oil until they pop; this classic Indian cooking technique releases their flavors.

 Toast cumin seeds in a small, dry skillet over medium-low heat until aromatic, about 2 minutes, shaking pan to avoid burning.
 Set aside.

-Heat oil in a large saute pan over medium-low heat.
-When oil is hot, add mustard and cumin seeds; after a few seconds seeds will pop.
-Immediately add chiles and sliced cauliflower; saute, stirring often to keep from burning, until just tender and golden brown around the edges, about 8 minutes.
+Heat the oil in a large saute pan over medium-low heat.
+When oil is hot, add the mustard and cumin seeds; after a few seconds the seeds will pop.
+Immediately add the chiles and the sliced cauliflower; saute, stirring often to keep from burning, until just tender and golden brown around the edges, about 8 minutes.
 The cauliflower should be al dente, tender but with some texture, not soft.

 Stir in chopped cilantro just before removing mixture from pan.
 Drizzle with lemon juice; season with salt and pepper.
 Garnish with chile slices and cilantro leaves.
 The saute is best served right away.